 And yet, he couldn’t handle Tatum.
 In this beautiful sequence, Tatum catches an Aron Baynes hand-off and attacks down-hill.
 Thanks to a Baynes screen on Covington, this allows space for Tatum to operate, and as soon as he gets the first-step, it’s an easy two points for Boston.

-This time, Stevens uses Tatum as a decoy on the perimeter.
+Stevens uses Tatum as a decoy on the perimeter, this time.
 As you can see, Ben Simmons smothers Rozier on the left-side of the court, negating any penetration or an open shot.
 Frankly, this was perfect defense from the Sixers for 19 seconds… until it wasn’t.

 As you’ll see, Covington is too focused on playing the ball and not his man, which is Tatum.
 He over-helps too much on Rozier, and this leaves Tatum wide open for three.